 1. Respect the limitations of your 100cc bike or scooty on a Ladakh trip

-One of the most important thing on a Ladakh trip is to understand and respect the limitations of your bike or scooty.
-Low power means that it will surely struggle or gasp for power especially on high mountains passes where air is very thin.
+One of the most important things on a Ladakh trip is to understand and respect the limitations of your bike or scooty.
+Low power means that it will surely struggle or gasp for power, especially on high mountains passes where the air is very thin.
 Not an issue, even our lungs do so 😉

 2. Avoid over speeding or try to catch other bikes

-It is in you best interest that you do not over speed your 100cc bike or a scooty on Ladakh trip.
-Don’t fool yourself to try to catch another high powered bike zooming past you because a breakdown in the middle of nowhere can surely means curtains down to the entire bike trip to Ladakh before you start to enjoy the ride at all.
+It is in your best interest that you do not over speed your 100cc bike or a scooty on Ladakh trip.
+Don’t fool yourself to try to catch another high powered bike zooming past you because a breakdown in the middle of nowhere can surely mean curtains down to the entire bike trip to Ladakh before you start to enjoy the ride at all.
 Over speeding light bikes also does not help in the traction as well.

 4. Maintain or take care of your bike or scooty before and on the trip

 You should know about the basic maintenance of your bike.
 Make sure you keep the air filters or carburetor clean enough else the dusty roads in Ladakh will choke them.
-This will not help the situation at all and your bike will crave power to pull making it painstakingly slow.
+This clogging will not help the situation at all, and your bike will crave power to pull making it painstakingly slow.

 5. Carry enough spares to keep you out of trouble

 You must always carry enough spares for your bike on a trip to Ladakh because you may find the mechanic, but he may not have the spare your bike need.
 Having a spare part handy can keep you out of deep trouble easily.
 At a bare minimum, you should be carrying a clutch cable, accelerator cable, couple of headlight bulbs, a spark plug, brake cable, adhesives like m-seal, Fevi-quick, Elfy, coolant, puncture repair kit, etc..